Skip to main content

 Using External Stores

-The !store YAML function reads data from external key-value stores like AWS SSM Parameter Store, HashiCorp Vault, Artifactory, Redis, and other backends.
+The !store YAML function reads data from external key-value stores like AWS SSM Parameter Store, Artifactory, Redis, and other backends.
 Use this when you need to share data that isn't stored in Terraform state.

 When to Use Stores vs Terraform State